W Grade – Withdrawal From a Course

 If you withdraw from Spring or Fall, you will be withdrawn from all future registered coursework.
 If you withdraw from an optional term such as Winter or Summer, you can elect to be withdrawn from future registered coursework.
 If you choose to return to NCCC, you must complete the readmission process.

 - Passing some of your courses may be a better alternative than total withdrawal.
-Before you file the withdrawal form, it is advisable to speak with a counselor in the Student Resource Center (A-144) to explore your options and receive important information.
+Before you file the withdrawal form, it is advisable to speak with a counselor in the Student Success Center (D-102) to explore your options and receive important information.
 NCCC cares about your success.